cotyped/rice-bot/README.md

 # rice-bot

-A discord bot that notifies you when your rice is finished
+A discord bot that notifies you when your rice is finished.